Generalized quantum Chernoff bound: Discussion

 Another direction concerns the equivalence between adaptive and nonadaptive strategies in adversarial quantum channel discrimination.
 It was shown in~\cite{fang2025adversarial} that, in the asymmetric hypothesis testing setting, adaptive and nonadaptive strategies yield the same optimal error exponent.
 Whether this equivalence persists in the symmetric setting remains an open question.
 In particular, based on the quantum Chernoff bound established in this work, this question reduces to whether the regularized Chernoff divergence between sequences of sets of quantum states generated by adaptive and nonadaptive strategies coincide.

-\paragraph{Acknowledgements.} We thank Li Gao, Masahito Hayashi, Andre Milzarek, Milan Mosonyi and Ryuji Takagi for helpful discussions.
-K.F. is supported by the National Natural Science Foundation of China (grant No. 92470113 and 12404569), the Shenzhen Science and Technology Program (grant No. JCYJ20240813113519025), the Shenzhen Fundamental Research Program (grant No. JCYJ20241202124023031), the 1+1+1 CUHK-CUHK(SZ)-GDST Joint Collaboration Fund (grant No. GRD\ P2025-022), and the University Development Fund (grant No. UDF01003565).
+\paragraph{Acknowledgements.} We thank Li Gao, Ke Li, Zhiwen Lin, Yupan Liu, Andre Milzarek, Milan Mosonyi, Ryuji Takagi and Junchi Yang for helpful discussions.
+K.F. is supported by the National Natural Science Foundation of China (Grant No. 92470113 and 12404569), the Shenzhen Science and Technology Program (Grant No. JCYJ20240813113519025), the Shenzhen Fundamental Research Program (Grant No. JCYJ20241202124023031), and the University Development Fund (Grant No. UDF01003565).
+M.H. is supported in part by the National Natural Science Foundation of China (Grant No. 62171212).
+Both authors are supported by the General R\&D Projects of 1+1+1 CUHK-CUHK(SZ)-GDST Joint Collaboration Fund (Grant No. GRDP2025-022).